 These statistics are why successful businesses make sure they hire the right person for any HR position.
 They need to guarantee that you’re the perfect contribution to their small HR team.

-As a demanding and competitive industry, a HR career isn’t for everyone.
-It can be a difficult career transition if you’re not fully prepared.
+As a demanding and competitive industry, an HR career isn’t for everyone.
+It can be a difficult career transition into the field if you’re not fully prepared.
 To truly succeed in this kind of work environment, you need to know how to manage conflict ethically, with fairness at the forefront.
 You need to demonstrate your ability to think critically, adapt quickly, and prioritise.
 Most importantly, you need to be an active listener and communicator.
-If you want to go above and beyond as a HR professional, there are some essential skills that will guarantee your success.
+If you want to go above and beyond as an HR professional, there are some essential skills that will guarantee your success.
 These five key HR skills will help you to overcome common problems and thrive in any kind of HR career.

 1. Effective Interpersonal Communication